shao-wang-me/EZShare/Concurrency.md

 # 3. Concurrency

-## 3.1 Concurrency challenge
+## 3.1 Concurrency Challenge

-Concurrency means that any object that represents a shared resource in a distributed system must be responsible for ensuring that it operates correctly in a concurrent environment. **(Cite the book!)**
+Concurrency means that "any object that represents a shared resource in a distributed system must be responsible for ensuring that it operates correctly in a concurrent environment". **(Cite the book!)**

-Subject to the protocol, the concurrency challenge mainly occurs when several commands are processed simultaneously on a server.
-This would cause two types of problem: *thread interference* and *memory consistency errors* ([https://docs.oracle.com/javase/tutorial/essential/concurrency/sync.html](https://docs.oracle.com/javase/tutorial/essential/concurrency/sync.html "Synchronization (The Java™ Tutorials > Essential Classes > Concurrency)")).
-The data of resource and resourceList might not be concurrent.
+Subject to the protocol, the concurrency challenge mainly occurs when several commands are processed simultaneously on a server, the data of resource and resourceList need to be concurrent.

-**An Example**
+**An Example: Race Condition**

 A simplified process of PUBLISH is: